gvwilson/thirdbit/src/fiction/santas/index.md

 here!?"

 The santa hefted her sack.
-Loose pieces of metal clinked against one another.
+The cats growled as loose pieces of metal clinked against one another.
-The mummy hissed again,
-and the cats around it growled.
-"Oh, don't be a bunny," the santa said dismissively.
+"Oh, don't be such bunnies," the santa said dismissively.
 "It would take a dozen elves a week to put it back together, and anyway,
 I didn't manage to salvage a battery."
 She jerked her chin at the santa with the ax.
-"The flips ambushed us when we were out on a mission for the sensei."
+"We were ambushed while we were on a mission for the sensei."

-"Followed us back somehow,"
-the big santa added grimly.
+"They followed us back somehow," the big santa added grimly.
-"Probably makin' a mess of the place right now."
+"Probably makin' a mess of her place right now."

-The lean santa shook her head.
+The smaller santa shook her head.
 "Sensei will be all right."
-She was hurt,
+She really was hurt,
 Finner realized,
 but trying hard not to show it.